 In high-grade osteosarcoma, nearly all children and teens receive this type of chemotherapy.
 The survival rate of people with localized, high-grade osteosarcoma without systemic chemotherapy is under 20%, as compared to 60% to 75% with chemotherapy.
 Chemotherapy is given both before and after surgery to destroy any tumor cells that are elsewhere in the body.
 Chemotherapy before surgery may facilitate surgery.

 The side effects of chemotherapy depend on the individual and the dose used.
-With the therapy typically used for osteosarcoma side effects often include risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+With the therapy typically used for osteosarcoma side effects often include risk of infection, nausea and vomiting, hair loss, and loss of appetite.
 The health care team will manage these immediate side effects during treatment.
-And these side effects usually go away once treatment is finished.
-Other side effects may continue after treatment, so be sure to let them know of new side effects or a change in side effects.
+These side effects usually go away after treatment is finished.
+Other side effects may continue after treatment.
 These may include decreased strength of the heart muscle, hearing loss, or decreased kidney function.
 The severity of the side effects depends on the type of drug given and the length of treatment.
-Learn more about long-term side effects in the Follow-Up Care section.
+Learn more about long-term side effects in the Follow-up Care section.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-The most common type of radiation treatment for osteosarcoma is called external-beam radiation therapy.
+When used, radiation treatment for osteosarcoma is usually external-beam radiation therapy.
 This is radiation therapy given from a machine outside the body.
-A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.